 Densifier formulations are generally simple with few hazards, but some products may contain PFAS.
 Always check with the manufacturer to verify that PFAS are not present.

-Ceramic tiles made without toxic glazes can be relatively low-impact materials for a flooring (or wall) installation.
+While some manufacturers have phased out toxic lead compounds from ceramic tile glazes, others may continue to use them.
 Tiles made in the USA are typically free of lead compounds in their glazes.
 Look for tile product literature that identifies where they’ve been made, and what they are made of, including frits, glazes, and pigments.
 Unglazed tiles are most preferred.

 Avoid tiles with non-specific post-consumer recycled content.
 These contents may be old cathode ray tubes (CRTs) from TV sets and computer monitors.
 They contain high concentrations of lead.
 Tiles with CRT content are sometimes called CRT tiles.